How to integrate ElasticSearch using Azure Data Factory (Pipeline)

 Step-by-step instructions

-To get data from ElasticSearch using Azure Data Factory (Pipeline) we first need to create a DSN (Data Source) which will access data from ElasticSearch.
-We will later be able to read data using Azure Data Factory (Pipeline).
+To get data from ElasticSearch using Azure Data Factory (Pipeline), we first need to create an ODBC data source.
+We will later read this data in Azure Data Factory (Pipeline).
 Perform these steps:

 -